 Dash of salt and pepper

-Optional turmeric and/or paprika
+Optional turmeric and paprika

-1 Tbsp balsamic vinegar (optional)
+1 tsp balsamic or champagne vinegar (optional)

-*if dressing is too thick for your liking, add a little more water.
+*Once fully combined, if dressing is too thick for your liking, add a little more water.

 1. Add all ingredients to a ramekin, small dish, or dressing container